steam-test1/Testing/README.md

 ## Download
 Visit [The SuperBLT Site](https://superblt.znix.xyz/) to get the latest stable download for Windows.
-Dribbleondo maintains a Linux download that is primarily for Debian-based Distro's, which [can be accessed here](https://modworkshop.net/mod/36557).
-See below for building GNU+Linux binaries for yourself if you have no success with any other option.
+Dribbleondo maintains a Linux download that has compiled loaders for Debian-based distro's and Arch-based distro's, which [can be downloaded from here](https://modworkshop.net/mod/36557).
+If your distro or Linux OS cannot run the precompiled loader, see below for building GNU+Linux binaries for yourself.

 ## Documentation
 Documentation for the BLT can be found on the [GitHub Wiki](https://github.com/JamesWilko/Payday-2-BLT/wiki) for the project.